happydpc/ember/notes.md

 ## 4/14/21

 Currently working on creating a window class.
-I don't really like the way the systems and render code is stored right now.
-The window class should ideally abstract and detect which system is running, but also honestly glutin might already handle that. in any case, I'm having trouble getting a window struct to store an event loop and other glutin types and i'm not really sure why.
+I don't really like the way the managers and render code is stored right now.
+The window class should ideally abstract and detect which manager is running, but also honestly glutin might already handle that. in any case, I'm having trouble getting a window struct to store an event loop and other glutin types and i'm not really sure why.

 ## 4/19/21

-Added the beginnings of an observer system in rust.
+Added the beginnings of an observer manager in rust.
 Basically it's going to be an observer trait and an ObserverQueue struct that acts as the subject.
 The class that would be a subject Will just hold an ObserverQueue, and observers will register themselves in a class' ObserverQueue.
 I don't really like this implementation, but i'm trying to get something up and working so that I can have